Quantum Sensing Using Atomic Clocks for Nuclear and Particle Physics: Fifth force search with isotope shifts

-The rapid development in the field motivated precise mass measurements \cite{ChinPhysC.45.030002,ChinPhysC.45.030003}.
-Because the difference in the inverse mass comes into play, it is crucial to have very precise mass measurements for different isotopes to prevent the uncertainty of the mass measurement from limiting the uncertainty for the search for new bosons.
-After the first report on Yb \cite{PhysRevLett.125.123002} comes out, the uncertainty of the mass for $^{168}$Yb is improved \cite{IntJMassSpectrometry.458.116435}, and recent report on Yb also includes more precise mass measurements \cite{2403.07792}.
-For isotope shift measurements with even smaller uncertainties, further improvements in mass measurements are desired.
-To expand the sensitivity of the search, the use of new species such as HCIs \cite{PhysRevLett.131.161803,PhysRevA.103.L040801} and radioactive isotopes \cite{PhysRevResearch.1.033113,PhysRevResearch.2.043444} are discussed.
+The rapid advancement of King plot analysis has driven the need for precise mass measurements \cite{ChinPhysC.45.030002,ChinPhysC.45.030003}.
+Because the inverse mass difference plays an important role, highly accurate mass measurements of different isotopes are essential to ensure that mass uncertainties do not limit the search for new bosons.
+Following the first report on Yb \cite{PhysRevLett.125.123002}, the mass uncertainty of $^{168}$Yb was improved \cite{IntJMassSpectrometry.458.116435}, and recent report on Yb includes even more precise mass measurements \cite{PhysRevLett.134.063002}.
+For isotope shift measurements with even smaller uncertainties, further improvements in mass measurements are necessary, unless generalized King plot is implemented \cite{PhysRevResearch.2.043444}.
+To enhance the sensitivity of these searches, the use of radioactive isotopes \cite{PhysRevResearch.1.033113,PhysRevResearch.2.043444} are proposed.